exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 !!! tip
-    It is strongly advised to have a separate bitcoind node for every validator; otherwise, the single bitcoind node represents a centralization point and presents a weakness in the anchoring process.
+    It is strongly advised to have a separate bitcoind node for every validator; otherwise, the single bitcoind node is a centralization point and presents a weakness in the anchoring process.

 #### Bitcoin private keys